-These and other issues are at the heart of the first class-action lawsuit to be brought against the NFL for concussions and other head injuries on behalf of injured players.
-Atlanta Personal Injury Attorney Bruce A. Hagen is joining Pope, McGlamry, Kilpatrick, Morrison & Norwood, LLP, (PMKMN) in this class action suit to investigate NFL oversights and the rights of former NFL players.
+These and other issues were at the heart of the first class-action lawsuit to be brought against the NFL for concussions and other head injuries on behalf of injured players.
+Bruce A. Hagen joined Pope, McGlamry, Kilpatrick, Morrison & Norwood, LLP, in a class action suit to investigate NFL oversights and the rights of former NFL players.
 Bruce A. Hagen was among the first lawyers in the country to sue the NFL over these issues.

 As the timeline below illustrates, the NFL for years denounced medical evidence linking Chronic Traumatic Encephalopathy (CTE) to former NFL players and took action to warn players only after much adverse publicity.